Diabetes diet: Create your healthy-eating plan

 Your diabetes diet is simply a healthy-eating plan that will help you control your blood sugar.
 Here's help getting started, from meal planning to exchange lists and counting carbohydrates.By Mayo Clinic Staff

-A diabetes diet — medically known as medical nutrition therapy (MNT) for diabetes — simply translates into eating a variety of nutritious foods in moderate amounts and sticking to regular mealtimes.
+A diabetes diet simply means eating the healthiest foods in moderate amounts and sticking to regular mealtimes.

-Rather than a restrictive diet, a diabetes diet or MNT is a healthy-eating plan that's naturally rich in nutrients and low in fat and calories, with an emphasis on fruits, vegetables and whole grains.
+A diabetes diet is a healthy-eating plan that's naturally rich in nutrients and low in fat and calories.
+Key elements are fruits, vegetables and whole grains.
 In fact, a diabetes diet is the best eating plan for most everyone.

-If you have diabetes or prediabetes, your doctor will likely recommend that you see a dietitian to guide you on dietary changes and MNT that can help you control your blood sugar (glucose) level and manage your weight and control risk factors for heart disease, such as high blood pressure and high blood fats.
+If you have diabetes or prediabetes, your doctor will likely recommend that you see a dietitian to help you develop a healthy eating plan.
+The plan helps you control your blood sugar (glucose), manage your weight and control risk factors for heart disease, such as high blood pressure and high blood fats.

 For most people with type 2 diabetes, weight loss also can make it easier to control blood glucose and offers a host of other health benefits.
-If you need to lose weight, MNT provides a well-organized, nutritious way to reach your goal safely.
+If you need to lose weight, a diabetes diet provides a well-organized, nutritious way to reach your goal safely.

-A registered dietitian can help you put together a diet based on your health goals, tastes and lifestyle and can provide valuable information on how to change your eating habits, for example, by choosing portion sizes that suit the needs for your size and level of activity.
+A registered dietitian can help you put together a diet based on your health goals, tastes and lifestyle.
+He or she can also talk with you about how to improve your eating habits, for example, by choosing portion sizes that suit the needs for your size and level of activity.

 Make your calories count with these nutritious foods: